dominicholcomb/Forestry_RAG_UseCase/README.md

 A sample set of test queries and expected responses can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1TkVRBcPWqG4YY9x1mxdUZwh_Xyt-qlE0Nqw20x5X68U/edit?usp=sharing).

 ## Technical Implementation

 The demo uses:
-- LangChain for document processing and RAG implementation
-- PineCone for vector storage and similarity search
+- **Vector Database**: Pinecone for document embedding storage and retrieval
-- OpenAI's embedding model for document vectorization
+- **Document Processing**: LangChain for document loading and chunking with source metadata preservation
-- OpenAI's language model for response generation
+- **Embedding**: OpenAI's text-embedding-ada-002 model
+- **LLM**: Anthropic's Claude 3.7 Sonnet for generating responses
-- Streamlit for the user interface
+- **UI**: Streamlit for the conversational interface

+The application implements a complete RAG workflow:
+1. Documents are processed, chunked, and embedded
+2. User queries are converted to embeddings and used for semantic search
+3. Retrieved context is combined with the original query
+4. Claude generates responses with proper source attribution

 ## Production Implementation
 For a production environment, this solution would be enhanced with: